 Quite honestly, I don’t know anyone so talented that they can consistently beat college football season after season betting spreads and totals.
 This is either a reflection of my embarrassingly small social circle or it’s an incredibly tough thing to accomplish.
 Probably a combination of both.
 The few that can beat college football in this fashion are likely picking off lines earlier in the week before they are whipped into shape.
 They are not scanning the board looking for value on Saturday mornings.

-If you recognize yourself as one of those Saturday morning scanners, I regret to tell you that you will not win over the course of the season.
+Even if you follow along the College Football news religiously each week, it will be difficult to win over the course of the season doing just that and betting spreads and totals.
 You may have a few good weeks.
 You may even have a good month or so, but over time you won’t be able to overcome the house edge.
 You’ll most certainly lose season after season.
 I’m sorry, but somebody had to tell you.

 Pick Your Spots

 I make occasional forays into betting sides and totals (see my Dickenson fade in Part One).
 I try to carefully pick my spots armed with solid information that I feel gives me an advantage.
 But this will amount to only a handful of games a season.
 Perhaps I hear of an injury that is not yet reflected into the line.
 Maybe a late change in the weather that will affect the game total.
 But edges are so rare, and it simply won’t be profitable if you are betting a high volume of games on Saturdays.